The cost to install shiplap siding or wall surfaces in your home depends on several factors, including the material type and the size of your project.

 Sealing | Every 3-5 years | $200–$500 |

-You can save between $5,500 and $8,200, on average, by installing cedar siding yourself on a 2,000-square-foot home that requires around 1,700 square feet of materials.
+On average, installing cedar siding yourself on a 2,000-square-foot home that requires around 1,700 square feet of materials can save between $5,500 and $8,200.

-However, although it’s possible to install cedar siding without the help of a professional, it’s time-consuming and requires a high level of skill.
+But although it’s possible to install cedar siding without the help of a professional, it’s time-consuming and requires a high level of skill.
 If you don’t fasten the siding properly, have improper spacing, or have problems with flashing or caulking, you could have issues further down the road, including leaks and water damage, leading to an expensive and inconvenient fix.

 It’s best to hire a local siding professional to make sure everything is secured and waterproofed properly.
 Going with a pro will also ensure maximum curb appeal for years to come.

 If you already have cedar siding on your home, you’ll need to decide if it’s a better idea to repair what’s there or replace it.
-Siding repair costs between $4 and $13 per square foot for cedar siding, on average, so the cost of repair is similar to the cost of replacement on a per-square-foot basis.
+Siding repair costs between $4 and $13 per square foot for cedar, on average, so the cost of repair is similar to the cost of replacement on a per-square-foot basis.

 For small sections of siding that are damaged or worn, repair is a much more affordable option.
 However, cedar changes appearance as it ages, and your new siding won’t match.
 For maximum curb appeal, full replacement is a better option.
-Before you hire a siding pro, ask for repair and replacement estimates.
-Replacement is probably best if your old siding is reaching its useful lifespan or if repairs cost more than 50% of a total replacement.

 Factor | Repair | Replace |